MediaArea/MediaConch/GlobalArchitecture.md

 * displays test results
 * controls the Core
 * allows metadata (descriptive and structural) to be edited
-* edit configuration (periodical checks, policy checker, user rights)
+* edit configuration (periodic checks, policy checker, user rights)

 Conch will provide three different options for a human interface in order to introduce maximum user interaction and flexibility within the implementation checker.
 These three interfaces are: